 What Is the State Insect of Maryland?
-How Was It Decided?
+Symbolism & History

 Did you know that every state in the United States, excluding Iowa and Michigan, has an official state insect?
-The state insect of Maryland¹ has been the Baltimore Checkerspot butterfly (Euphydryas phaeton) since it was made official in 1973.
+The state insect of Maryland has been the Baltimore Checkerspot butterfly (Euphydryas phaeton)1 since it was made official in 1973.